-The months July to October are mostly mentioned as the best travel time for Namibia.
+The months July to October are mostly mentioned as the best travelling time for Namibia.
 Due to the drought, excellent animal observations are possible.
 The days are pleasantly warm and dry, the nights are cold.
 For this reason, it is a busy time when it comes to tourism.

 However, Namibia offers a wide variety of highlights throughout the year.
 The best time to travel depends entirely on your wishes.
 To give you an idea on the seasons, below a more detailed summary.

 July to October – safari dreams, high season, dry season

 Travelling Namibia, the easiest time of the year for wildlife observation: elephants, lions, giraffes, zebras, antelopes … all large and small animals are now concentrated at the few still damp waterholes.
 The bushland is dry and free of leaves.
 So, you have a clear view.
 This is especially helpful for all types of wild cats.
 The vegetation is sparse.
 Almost all of Namibia is now showing its rugged, dry desert face.
 Only the evergreen north up to the Victoria Falls enchants with its moist soul and at the same time great wildlife.

 As soon as the rain sets in, the animals spread away from the water holes into the bush with its fresh, tender and lush grass and leaves.
 Now many animals are gaining the strength for the coming birth of the young.
 You have to work harder to discover the better hidden and distributed wild animals.
 But no problem, otherwise you would have been able to go to the zoo at home and of course we know the places where you will still find something …